lamini-ai/lamini-ai.github.io/docs/inference/json_output.md

 <summary>Expected Output</summary>
     ```
     {
-        'answer': "I'm good, thanks for asking!
+        "answer":"I'm doing well, thanks for asking!
 How about you"
     }
     ```
 </details>